simone-cappelletti/APIBaseTemplate/README.md

 # APIBaseTemplate
 ## :book: Introduction
 As written on my personal README page, **APIBaseTemplate** is a project that shows how I would go about structuring and managing a basic API for a project with no special requirements.
-So the project includes a little bit of all the common needs that I found myself dealing with over time, from database management, authentication, authorization, logging, and so on.
+So the project includes a little bit of all the common needs that I found myself dealing with over time, from database management,dependency injection, logging, and so on...

 During development, I will document my decisions and try to understand the reasoning behind them.

 The basic idea is to "replicate" a sky scanner where users can compare and book their flights.
-I will not go vertical by adding one feature after the other to our flights, but I will go horizontal to integrate different areas of the API, like the already mentioned authentication, authorization, but also security etc. etc.
+I will not go vertical by adding one feature after the other to our flights, but I will go horizontal to integrate different areas of the API like the already mentioned.

 ## :computer: Tech stack
 Let's start by talking about the technology stack that I want to integrate into the project - that is, into the API:
-- .NET 7 as framework.
+- .NET 8 as framework.
 - SQL Server database with Entity Framework in code first.

 ## :notebook_with_decorative_cover: Data layer